turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 1. **When specifying font-size, what are the main three units used?**
 When specifying font size the main units that are used are:
-- *Pixels* pixels allow you precise control over the font size.
+- *Pixels* allows you precise control over the font size.
 - *Percentages* will adjust the size of the font based on the percentage of the default size.
 - *ems* adjust the size of the font based on the width of the letter m.